Cancain/Healthpuck/README.md

     - Mid priority: Every 5 minutes
     - Low priority: Daily at midnight
 - **Active Alerts**: View currently triggered alerts via API
+- **Alert Dismissals**:
+  - Dismiss active alerts directly from the dashboard
+  - Dismissals are stored in the `dismissed_alerts` table with a timestamp
+  - When the metric drops outside the threshold, the dismissal is automatically cleared so future triggers appear again
+- **Trigger Timestamp**: Active alerts include the exact time they were triggered (rendered with Swedish locale formatting)

 ### Dashboard